ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 In order to get our client up and running we just have to set up a dependency injection container.

-> Note: You can shut of dependency injection generation with a _MSBuild_ property.
+> Note: You can shut off dependency injection generation with a _MSBuild_ property.
 The client can also be instantiated with a builder or by using a different dependency injection container.

-Replace you `Program` class with the following code.
+Replace your `Program` class with the following code.

 ```csharp
 class Program